Sharpe Brothers: Various NWA territories

 While Northern California became their home territory, the brothers also captured championship in other promotions, particularly St. Louis and their native Hamilton, Ontario.
 They won NWA Tag Team gold for NWA Chicago on 17 October 1953 and for NWA Indianapolis on 16 September 1951.

 Japan

 The California territories offered access to Japan for those who could draw crowds and the Sharpe Brothers took up this opportunity when Japanese promoters came asking.
 Television was a relatively new medium in Japan in 1954 with few Japanese people owning a television set.
-In February 1954 Rikidozan and Masahiko Kimura faced the Sharpe Brothers, which was seen by thousands via Japanese TV, with many people viewing in front of shop windows.
+In February 1954 Rikidozan and Masahiko Kimura faced the Sharpe Brothers, which was seen by millions via Japanese TV, with many people viewing in front of shop windows.
 As televisions became more affordable, Rikidozan capitalised on this and established himself as one of the country's first true TV stars.
 The Sharpe Brothers became the popular "foreign" team and were regularly interviewed on Japanese TV, even into their retirements.
 Both men appreciated Japanese culture and one of Ben's children, Riki, was named in honour of Rikidozan.